code4recovery/12-step-meeting-list/readme.txt

 Tags: meetings, aa, na, 12-step, locations
 Requires at least: 3.2
 Tested up to: 4.2
-Stable tag: 1.0
+Stable tag: 1.0.1

 This plugin is for maintaining database of meetings and locations.
 Has address standardization features.

 == Description ==

-This plugin was designed to maintain a list of meetings, grouped by address, for display in a list and on a map.
+This plugin was designed to maintain a list of 12 step program meetings, grouped by address, for display in a list and on a map.
 It's currently in use at aasanjose.org/meetings.

 Some notes: